-A key feature of this program is ABC/NY’s requirement that each project be challenging and substantive, and not only clerical in nature.
+A key feature of this program is ABC/NY’s requirement that each project be preparation for leadership, challenging, and substantive.
 Prospective host organizations also must apply for selection to the program and are required to submit a detailed description of a proposed project that will afford students hands-on exposure to the business of the arts.

-Applications will be reviewed on a rolling basis until the deadline.
-Early submission will not affect your chances of being selected; late submission most definitely will.
-Applicants selected for an interview will be notified (either via phone or e-mail) about scheduling an interview with ABC/NY staff.
+Priority will be given to applicants who submit a completed application by January 27, 2017.
+The final date to apply is February 10, 2017.
+Late applications will not be considered.
+Applicants selected for an interview will be notified via e-mail about scheduling an interview with ABC/NY staff.
 In-person interviews and virtual interviews will be conducted.
-Applicants that are local to New York City are encouraged to present in person.
+Applicants who are local to New York City are encouraged to present in person.

 Many of these may seem like no-brainers, but we want to give everyone the opportunity to ace the application process.